-Mutations in the FGFR3 gene have been found in approximately 30 percent of people with a certain type of epidermal nevus (plural: nevi).
-Specifically, FGFR3 gene mutations are associated with some keratinocytic epidermal nevi, which are abnormal skin growths that are composed of skin cells called keratinocytes.
-FGFR3 gene mutations have not been found in other types of epidermal nevi.
+Variants in the FGFR3 gene have been found in approximately 30 percent of people with a certain type of epidermal nevus (plural: nevi).
+Specifically, FGFR3 gene variants are associated with some keratinocytic epidermal nevi, which are abnormal skin growths that are composed of skin cells called keratinocytes.
+FGFR3 gene variants have not been found in people with other types of epidermal nevi.

-The most common FGFR3 gene mutation in epidermal nevi changes a single amino acid in the FGFR3 protein.
-The amino acid arginine is replaced with the amino acid cysteine at position 248 (written as Arg248Cys or R248C).
-This mutation creates a protein that is turned on without attachment of a growth factor, which means that the FGFR3 protein is constantly active.
-Studies suggest that cells with this FGFR3 gene mutation grow and divide more than normal cells.
+The most common FGFR3 gene variant in people with epidermal nevi changes a single amino acid in the FGFR3 protein.
+This variant creates a protein that turns on without the help of a growth factor, which means that the FGFR3 protein is constantly active.
+Studies suggest that cells with this FGFR3 gene variant grow larger and divide more often than normal cells.
 The resulting overgrowth of skin cells leads to epidermal nevi.

-More than 25 mutations in the FGFR3 gene have been identified in people with hypochondroplasia, another form of short-limbed dwarfism that is milder than achondroplasia.
-Many cases are caused by one of two specific FGFR3 gene mutations, both of which lead to the same change in the FGFR3 protein.
-Specifically, the amino acid asparagine is replaced with the amino acid lysine at protein position 540 (written as Asn540Lys or N540K).
-Other FGFR3 gene mutations probably cause a small number of cases of hypochondroplasia.
-Although the effects of these hypochondroplasia-associated mutations have not been explained, they probably cause the receptor to be mildly overactive, which leads to the disturbances in bone growth that occur in this disorder.More About This Health Condition
+Multiple variants in the FGFR3 gene have been identified in people with hypochondroplasia, another form of short-limbed dwarfism that is milder than achondroplasia.
+Many cases are caused by one of two specific FGFR3 gene variants, both of which lead to the same change in the FGFR3 protein.
+This change replaces the amino acid asparagine with the amino acid lysine at a specific position in the FGFR3 protein (known as N540K).
+Other FGFR3 gene variants probably cause a small number of cases of hypochondroplasia.
+These hypochondroplasia-associated variants probably cause the receptor to be mildly overactive, which leads to the disturbances in bone growth that occur in people with this disorder.More About This Health Condition

-At least one mutation in the FGFR3 gene has been found to cause lacrimo-auriculo-dento-digital (LADD) syndrome.
+At least one variant in the FGFR3 gene has been found to cause lacrimo-auriculo-dento-digital (LADD) syndrome.
 The main features of LADD syndrome are abnormal tear production, malformed ears with hearing loss, decreased saliva production, small teeth, and hand deformities.
-The FGFR3 gene mutation that causes LADD syndrome replaces the amino acid aspartic acid with the amino acid asparagine at position 513 in the FGFR3 receptor protein (written as Asp513Asn or D513N).
-This mutation most likely reduces the ability of the FGFR3 receptor protein to trigger chemical signaling within cells when it is attached to its growth factor.
-These defects in cell signaling disrupt cell maturation and development, which results in abnormal formation of the ears, skeleton, and glands in the eyes and mouth in people with LADD syndrome.More About This Health Condition
+The FGFR3 gene variant that causes LADD syndrome replaces the amino acid aspartic acid with the amino acid asparagine at a specific position in the receptor protein (known as D513N).
+When a growth factor attaches to this modified version of FGFR3 receptor protein, the protein has difficulty triggering the normal chemical signals within the cell.
+These defects in cell signaling disrupt cell maturation and development, which results in abnormal formation of the ears, the skeleton, and the glands in the eyes and mouth in people with LADD syndrome.More About This Health Condition

-A single mutation in the FGFR3 gene has been shown to cause Muenke syndrome, which is a condition that causes craniosynostosis, leading to a misshapen head and distinctive facial features.
-Additional signs and symptoms can include hearing loss, subtle hand and foot abnormalities, and developmental delay.
-The mutation that causes Muenke syndrome substitutes the amino acid arginine for the amino acid proline at position 250 in the FGFR3 protein (written as Pro250Arg or P250R).
-This mutation results in the production of a receptor that is overly active, which allows the bones of the skull to fuse sooner than normal.
+A single variant in the FGFR3 gene has been shown to cause Muenke syndrome, which is a condition that causes craniosynostosis and leads to a misshapen head and distinctive facial features.
+Additional signs and symptoms can include hearing loss, subtle hand and foot abnormalities, and developmental delays.
+The variant that causes Muenke syndrome substitutes the amino acid arginine for the amino acid proline at a specific position in the FGFR3 protein (known as P250R).
+This variant results in the production of a receptor that is overly active, which allows the bones of the skull to fuse sooner than normal.

-One mutation in the FGFR3 gene has been identified in people with SADDAN (severe achondroplasia with developmental delay and acanthosis nigricans).
+One variant in the FGFR3 gene has been identified in people with SADDAN (severe achondroplasia with developmental delay and acanthosis nigricans).
 SADDAN is characterized by short-limb dwarfism (achondroplasia); profound developmental delay; and thick, dark, velvety skin.
-The genetic change that causes this condition substitutes the amino acid methionine for the amino acid lysine at position 650 of the FGFR3 protein (written as Lys650Met or K650M).
-Researchers believe that this mutation strongly overactivates the FGFR3 protein, which leads to severe problems with bone growth.
-It remains uncertain how the mutation causes developmental delay or acanthosis nigricans.More About This Health Condition
+The genetic change that causes this condition substitutes the amino acid methionine for the amino acid lysine at a specific position in the FGFR3 protein (known as K650M).
+Researchers believe that this variant strongly overactivates the FGFR3 protein, which leads to severe problems with bone growth.
+It remains uncertain how the variant causes developmental delays or acanthosis nigricans.More About This Health Condition

-Only one mutation has been shown to cause type II thanatophoric dysplasia.
-This mutation replaces the amino acid lysine with the amino acid glutamic acid at position 650 of the FGFR3 protein (written as Lys650Glu or K650E).
-This change affects a different part of the FGFR3 protein than the mutations that cause type I thanatophoric dysplasia.
+Only one FGFR3 gene variant has been shown to cause type II thanatophoric dysplasia.
+This variant affects a different part of the FGFR3 protein than the variants that cause type I thanatophoric dysplasia.

-Some gene mutations are acquired during a person's lifetime and are present only in certain cells.
-These changes, which are called somatic mutations, are not inherited.
-Somatic mutations in the FGFR3 gene have been found in some cases of bladder cancer.
-Bladder cancer is a disease in which certain cells in the bladder become abnormal and multiply uncontrollably to form a tumor.
+Somatic variants in the FGFR3 gene have been found in some cases of bladder cancer.
+Bladder cancer is a disease in which certain cells in the bladder multiply uncontrollably to form a tumor.
 Bladder cancer may cause blood in the urine, pain during urination, frequent urination, the feeling of needing to urinate without being able to, or lower back pain.

 Bladder cancer is generally divided into two types, non-muscle invasive bladder cancer (NMIBC) and muscle-invasive bladder cancer (MIBC), based on where in the bladder the tumor is located.
-Approximately 80 percent of NMIBC tumors have FGFR3 gene mutations.
-FGFR3 gene mutations change single amino acids in the FGFR3 protein, which appears to overactivate protein signaling.
+Approximately 80 percent of NMIBC tumors have FGFR3 gene variants.
+FGFR3 gene variants change single amino acids in the FGFR3 protein, which appears to overactivate protein signaling.
 As a result, bladder cells are likely directed to grow and divide abnormally.
-This uncontrolled cell division leads to the formation of bladder cancer.More About This Health Condition
+This uncontrolled cell division leads to bladder cancer.More About This Health Condition

 MedlinePlus Genetics provides information about Multiple myelomaMore About This Health Condition

-At least two FGFR3 gene mutations have been found to cause a rare disorder called camptodactyly, tall stature, hearing loss syndrome (CATSHL syndrome).
+At least two FGFR3 gene variants have been found to cause a rare disorder called camptodactyly, tall stature, hearing loss (CATSHL) syndrome.
 Individuals with this condition are taller than average and typically have hearing loss.
 They can also have permanently bent fingers or toes (camptodactyly) and other skeletal abnormalities.
-Researchers suggest that the FGFR3 gene mutations involved in CATSHL syndrome reduce the function of the FGFR3 protein, although it is unclear how the mutations lead to the signs and symptoms of the condition.
+Researchers suggest that the FGFR3 gene variants involved in CATSHL syndrome reduce the function of the FGFR3 protein, although it is unclear how the variants cause the signs and symptoms of the condition.

-Mutations in the FGFR3 gene have been found in 30 to 70 percent of people with seborrheic keratoses, which are small, dark, noncancerous (benign) tumors of the skin caused by overgrowth of skin cells.
+Variants in the FGFR3 gene have been found in 30 to 70 percent of people with seborrheic keratoses, which are small, dark, noncancerous (benign) tumors of the skin caused by overgrowth of skin cells.
 Seborrheic keratoses develop in adulthood and are seen in a majority of people older than age 50.
-The FGFR3 gene mutations associated with seborrheic keratoses are somatic mutations and are not inherited.
-At least nine FGFR3 gene mutations have been identified in people with seborrheic keratoses.
-These mutations change single amino acids in the FGFR3 protein.
-The mutated FGFR3 proteins are abnormally active, which results in the overgrowth of skin cells, leading to seborrheic keratosis.
-It has been suggested that the mutations involved in seborrheic keratosis may be caused by exposure to ultraviolet (UV) light.
+The FGFR3 gene variants associated with seborrheic keratoses are somatic variants, which means that they are only found in the tumors and are not inherited.
+These variants change single amino acids in the FGFR3 protein.
+The altered FGFR3 proteins are abnormally active, which results in the overgrowth of skin cells.
+It has been suggested that the variants involved in seborrheic keratosis may be caused by exposure to ultraviolet light.

-The somatic Arg248Cys FGFR3 gene mutation found in epidermal nevus (described above) can also cause Garcia-Hafner-Happle syndrome (also known as fibroblast growth factor receptor 3 epidermal nevus syndrome).
+A somatic FGFR3 gene mutation that causes epidermal nevus can also cause Garcia-Hafner-Happle syndrome (also known as fibroblast growth factor receptor 3 epidermal nevus syndrome).
 This condition is characterized by a soft, velvety keratinocytic epidermal nevus and neurological problems, such as seizures, intellectual disability, underdevelopment of the tissue that connects the two halves of the brain (corpus callosum), and a loss of brain cells (cortical atrophy).
-It is thought that the neurological problems occur because the somatic mutation affects brain cells in addition to those in the skin.
+It is thought that the neurological problems occur because the somatic variant affects brain cells in addition to cells in the skin.

-In addition to bladder cancer, somatic mutations in the FGFR3 gene have been associated with a cancer of white blood cells (multiple myeloma) and cervical cancer.
-Some cases of multiple myeloma are related to a rearrangement of genetic material (a translocation) involving chromosome 14 and the region of chromosome 4 containing the FGFR3 gene.
-Mutations that have been associated with cervical cancer are changes in single nucleotides in the FGFR3 gene.
+In addition to bladder cancer, somatic variants in the FGFR3 gene have been associated with a cancer of white blood cells (multiple myeloma) and cervical cancer.
+Some cases of multiple myeloma are related to rearrangements (translocations) of genetic material between chromosome 14 and the region of chromosome 4 that contains the FGFR3 gene.
+Variants that have been associated with cervical cancer are changes in single DNA building blocks (nucleotides) in the FGFR3 gene.

 Other Names for This Gene